Cuprate/cuprate/books/protocol/src/p2p_network/message_flows/handshake.md

 The default handshake flow is made up of the connecting peer sending a [handshake request](../levin/admin.md#handshake-request) and the receiving peer responding with a [handshake response](../levin/admin.md#handshake-response).

-It should be noted that not all other messages are banned during handshakes, for example support flag requests can be sent and even some protocol requests.
+It should be noted that not all other messages are banned during handshakes, for example, support flag requests and even some protocol requests can be sent.

 ### Handshake Request Checks